Loading Events

 DIA DE LOS MUERTOS

-October TBD-November 3
+October 3-November 3

 The Museum will once again partner with El Dia De Los Muertos Petaluma to host an exhibition of ofrendas and artworks in celebration of Dia de Los Muertos, the annual holiday in honor of the deceased that is traditionally observed in parts of Mexico and in other Latin America communities.